xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 These commands use the `xpack-develop` branch of this repo.

-The builds may take almost 14 hours (3h10 without multilib):
+The full builds take about 14 hours (3h10 without multilib):

 - `xbbmi`: 6h20 (1h10)
 - `xbbma`: 2h41 (30m)